udsleeds/openinfra/README.md

 # Open access data for transport research: tools, modelling and simulation

+# Summary

+Getting people walking and cycling has become a priority for many local, regional and national governments in recent years.
+Interventions boosting physical activity represent a ‘magic bullet,’ tackling obesity, air pollution and wellbeing.
+Active travel is a rapidly growing topic of multi-disciplinary research but has received limited attention from data science perspectives, with a recent paper on modelling cycle network growth (Orozco et al. 2020) providing a notable exception.
+The work will be grounded in geographic data science, building on previous studies assessing open datasets for transport applications (Ferster et al. 2020;
+Haklay 2010).

+In the post-pandemic world, active modes will be even more important due to reduced public transport capacities, as highlighted by the Department for Transport’s £250m Active Travel Fund (ATF) and £2b allocated to walking and cycling over the next 5 years in the UK alone.

+New policies and investment programs such as the ATF have led to increased demand for local evidence to inform interventions ranging from new cycleways to improved pavement quality.
+This project will the potential of open access transport sources such as OpenStreetMap (OSM) and Ordnance Survey Open Roads (OSOR) datasets, and associated tools, for transport planning to meet active travel objectives.
+Specifically, the project will explore how open datasets can be used to understand, prioritise and design active travel infrastructure, such as cycleways, pavements, crossing points and traffic-calming features.
+The overall aim is to research and add value to open transport infrastructure data — and OpenStreetMap data in particular — for use in transport planning.
+The outputs will include new insights, ideas and datasets, leading to a step change in the accessibility, utility and understanding of crowd source data for evidence-based decision making.

+# Introduction

 This repo contains code and example data to explore the utility of open data for transport planning and, specifically, open data on transport infrastructure.
 It was created to support a 12 month LIDA internship,